 In terms of operating costs, Magento is more expensive than other software and some investments are required to use it.

-But WordPress gives you a lot of plugins such as WooCommerce, Booknetic, Yoast SEO, W3 Total Cache, which you can use in both paid and non-paid forms.
+But WordPress gives you must-have plugins such as WooCommerce, Booknetic, Yoast SEO, W3 Total Cache, which you can use in both paid and non-paid forms.

 WordPress VS Magento | Market Share